JoseCanova/JoseCanova/README.md

 that page stuff.. that is "different from sql server ..." need to check..

 just because that see how complicated... the things are... not because nothing... that thing of 'pages'...

+I boss ...
+I chief... chief can have whatever he/she as "technical assistants."